JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 JupiterOne infrastructure is built on a **Zero Trust** security model, where access to production is *highly restricted*.

-The production environment is virtually "air-gapped" such that there is no direct, internal network connectivity into the production systems.
+The production environment is virtually "air-gapped" such that there is no SSH, "bastion host", or VPN connectivity into the production systems to prevent unintended network access to databases and other production servers.
 We do not allow internal access to production data by any JupiterOne team member.
 All necessary operational support and maintenance jobs are performed via automation where the automation code is fully documented, reviewed, and approved, ensuring